greatfriends/Quantities/README.md

 You believe that it is totally managed and being used only by you.
 **Con:** It is not standardized and data is considerably incomplete.
-Incomeplete data will useless in future.
+Incomplete data will useless in future.

 2. **I use standard unit**
 You use meters for length and kilograms for mass as specified in IS system.
 **Con:** It does not know how to represent again in its origin unit.
-It is standardarized now, but still incomplete.
+It is standardized now, but still incomplete.

 3. **I put the unit in property name**
 You use *WidthMeters* or *WidthMillimeters*,